 If your tenant is unable to pay because they have lost their job or perhaps their partner has left them, they might now be eligible for allowances from the government.
 Tell them to get in touch with their local council to see what benefits they might be able to claim to help them with their rent.

-If they simply can't pay, it may be your best option is to simply let them break their contract (if you're still within the fixed term period) and leave your property.
+Let them leave, if they simply can't pay it may be your best option.
+Simply let them break their contract (if you're still within the fixed term period) and leave your property.
 Then you can get a new tenant in and not waste any more time.

 Hopefully, a simple conversation with your tenant will be all that's needed to solve the issue.
 However, there may be times when your tenant refuses to pay and also refuses to respond to your attempts to contact them either in person or in writing.
 If so, you may be able to get in touch with their contacts.
 If you're having no luck contacting your tenant, the next thing you should do is to contact their financial guarantor if they named one in their references.
 This person may be able to pay the rent for your tenant, or at least get in touch with them on your behalf.
 You could also contact one of their referees to see if you can get additional contact details for them.
 However, be sure to handle this with sensitivity and care and don't mention the rent arrears.
 Hopefully this is a temporary hiccup for your tenant, and you don't want to damage future relationships by embarrassing them.